HSun981/pulpy-joss/paper.md

 The latest version of SigPy includes the most stable pulse design tools to have been developed and is available from https://github.com/mikgroup/sigpy.
-It can be installed through conda or pip.
+It can be installed through conda or pip- see documentation at https://sigpy.readthedocs.io/en/latest/ for more details.
 The SigPy.RF fork including pulse design tools still in progress can be found at https://github.com/jonbmartin/sigpy-rf.
-Jupyter notebook pulse design tutorials for SigPy.RF are available at https://github.com/jonbmartin/sigpy- rf-tutorials
+Jupyter notebook pulse design tutorials for SigPy.RF are available at https://github.com/jonbmartin/sigpy-rf-tutorials.

 # Citations